gabroo/cc3d_build_scripts/mac/376/Mavericks/instructions.rst

         pip install webcolors

 For more information on how to manage conda packages please see https://conda.io/docs/using/pkgs.html.
+- python.app
+After installing python.app we need to set it up in such a way that will facilitate deployment.
+All we need to do is to to make sure that in <path_to_conda_env>/python.app/Contents/MacOS we create a soft link to ../../../plugins/platforms:

+        cd <path_to_conda_env>/python.app/Contents/MacOS
+        ln -s ../../../plugins/platforms platforms

+Next we create compucell3d.app and twedit++.app by copying content of the python.app to compucell3d.app and twedit++.app directories and editing the <app folder>Contents/Info.plist.
+The only edit that is actually required is to replace <string>python</string> with <string>CompuCel3D</string> and <string>Twedit++</string>
+respectively.

+Note, CC3D and Twedit run scripts require that compucell3d.app and twedit++.app are placed in
+<CC3D_install>/python27 folder.
+For convenience (of installer builders) we should copy those .app folders
+to python27 folder of the prerequisite directory.

 - QScintilla2
 Our next task is to compile qscintilla2 in the cc3d_2017 conda environment